drexlerd/Tyr/README.md

 # Tyr

-Tyr aims to become a weighted, annotated, and parallelizable datalog solver based k-clique enumeration in k-partite graph.
+Tyr aims to become a weighted, annotated, and parallelizable datalog solver based on k-clique enumeration in k-partite graph (KPKC).